Dahabiya Nile Cruises

 Which routes do your dahabiya cruises sail?

-Which temples and sites do you visit on a dahabiya cruise?
+Which temples and sites do you visit?

 How much does a dahabiya Nile cruise cost?